peterbrittain/asciimatics/doc/source/widgets.rst

     frame.add_layout(layout)

 Once you have a Layout, you can add Widgets to the relevant column.
-For example, this will add a button to the first and last columns.
+For example, this will add a button to the first and last columns:

 .. code-block:: python